lucasbraga461/deploy-secure-ds-apps-book/README.md

 ## 📖 About the Book

-"Deploying Secure Data Science Applications in the Cloud: From VMs to Serverless with AWS and Google Cloud" provides comprehensive guidance for data scientists and engineers looking to deploy production-ready applications in cloud environments.
-The book covers everything from basic infrastructure setup to advanced serverless architectures, with a strong emphasis on security and best practices.
+"Deploying Secure Data Science Applications in the Cloud: From VMs to Serverless with AWS and Google Cloud" is a comprehensive guide for Data Scientists, ML engineers, and DevOps practitioners who need to turn prototypes into secure, scalable production services.
+This step-by-step book bridges the gap between building Data Science applications and Machine Learning models, and deploying them effectively in real-world scenarios.

+### What You'll Learn:
+- Deploy end-to-end data science applications with cloud infrastructure setup
+- Use industry-standard tools like Docker, Nginx, Flask, Streamlit, and Jenkins
+- Structure and expose machine learning models via APIs for production use
+- Explore modern serverless architectures with AWS ECS Fargate and Google Cloud Run
+- Develop secure cloud deployment practices from the ground up

+### Target Audience:
+Beginning to intermediate professionals with Python knowledge, including Data Scientists, ML Engineers, Data Engineers, and Data Analysts looking to securely deploy projects in production environments.

+**Release Date**: September 2025
+**Publisher**: Apress (Springer Nature)
+**Author**: Lucas Henrique Benevides e Braga

 ---